mgrebler/tennis-coding-challenge/README.md

     4 6
     8 6

-### Query tournament summary results
-Prints the sorted ladder for the tournament.
-On each line it shows:
-* Number of match wins
-* Number of match losses
-* Number of "no result" matches.

-Query: `Tournament summary`

-Example output:

-    4 0 0 Person A
-    3 1 0 Person B
-    2 1 1 Person C
-    2 2 0 Person D
-    0 0 1 Person E
-    0 1 1 Person F

 ### Query games for player
 Prints a summary of games won vs lost for a particular player over the tournament
 Query: `Games Player <Player Name>`